 Cleanliness - Did Vikings Take Baths?

-The Vikings have long since had the reputation of being filthy, wild animals.
-Even in modern day films the Vikings are portrayed as dirty savages.
+The Vikings have long had the reputation of being filthy, wild animals.
+Even in modern day films the Vikings are usually portrayed as dirty savages.
 However, close examination of the facts seem to dispel the myth of the filthy Viking.

 It's important to remember that most of our accounts of the Vikings come from Christian writers.
 A Viking writer would not be likely to give an account of the general cleanliness of his people as a whole.
 The Christian writers were writing about a fearsome group of pagan people who were ravaging Europe.
 A Christian writer would have had a strong bias to present the evil pagans in the worst light.
 To this day it is the writings of these Christians which give us the impression that Vikings were physically powerful, terrifying, and dirty savages.
 (This is not unlike the Roman habit of portraying Hannibal as a great and gifted military commander because it made the Roman victory more impressive.
 While there is no doubt Hannibal was masterful general, he did make make more than one strategic error.)
 The reality of what a Viking was seems to be very different than conventional wisdom.